lbaehren/lofarsoft/src/pipeline/docs/sphinx/source/overview/overview/index.rst

 mechanisms are provided for queueing and dispatching jobs and collecting their results.

-Complex cluster layouts may be descibred by a "clusterdesc" file, as used by :ref:`distproc`.
+Complex cluster layouts may be described by a "clusterdesc" file, as used by :ref:`distproc`.
 The framework understands these files natively, whether or not the distproc system itself is in use.